Ernest-Yoyowah/software-engineering-journey/my_internship_story.md

 ## The Approval Process

 With my boss's support, the process commenced.
-He spoke with Dr. [University Director], paving the way for my internship letter to be submitted to HR for verification and approvals.
+He spoke with Dr. [University Director], paving the way for my internship letter to be submitted to Managing Director for verification and approvals.

 ## Anxiously Awaiting

-As I awaited the outcome, I decided to respect HR's directive that we could only work there after formal approval.
+As I awaited the outcome, I decided to respect Managing Director's directive that we could only work there after formal approval.
 This involved temporarily stepping away from the internship, leaving me in a state of uncertainty.

 ## The Positive Outcome

 The next day, at lunchtime, I decided to reach out to my boss for an update.
 His response was a pleasant surprise: my internship had been approved!
-I was overjoyed to learn that I could work with him throughout my final year, marking the beginning of a significant chapter in my career.
+I was overjoyed to learn that I could work with him tManaging Directoroughout my final year, marking the beginning of a significant chapter in my career.

 ## A Journey Continues